RLB2310/blog/README.md

-# blog
+# My Tech Blog
-My tech blog
+Selfhosting log and journal created with Hugo